MECP2: Interactions

-MeCP2 and hormones
+Hormones

 MeCP2 in the developing rat brain regulates important social development in a sexually dimorphic manner.
 MeCP2 levels are different between males and females in the developing rat brain 24 hours after birth within the amygdala and hypothalamus, but this difference is no longer observed 10 days after birth.
 Specifically, males express less MeCP2 than females, and this aligns with the steroid-sensitive time period of the neonatal rat brain.
-Reductions in MeCP2 with Small interfering RNA (siRNA) during the first few days of life reduce male levels of juvenile social play behavior to female typical levels, but do not affect female juvenile play behavior.
+Reductions in MeCP2 with small interfering RNA (siRNA) during the first few days of life reduce male levels of juvenile social play behavior to female typical levels, but do not affect female juvenile play behavior.

 MeCP2 is important in organizing hormone-related behaviors and sex differences in the developing rat amygdala.
 MeCP2 appears to regulate arginine vasopressin (AVP) and androgen receptor (AR) production in male rats but not in females.
 Vasopressin is known to regulate many social behaviors including pair bonding and social recognition.
 While male rats typically have higher levels of vasopressin in the amygdala, MeCP2 reduction during the first 3 days of life causes a lasting reduction of vasopressin to female typical levels in this brain region that lasted through adulthood.
 Male rats with reduced MeCP2 levels also show a significant reduction of AR at two weeks following infusion, but this effect is gone by adulthood.